flabbergast/enstix/README.md

         cp FIRMWARE.BIN /wherever/the/stick/is/mounted/FIRMWARE.BIN
         cp EEPROM.BIN /wherever/the/stick/is/mounted/EEPROM.BIN

+9. Reset or reinsert the AVR stick and enjoy.

-Note: if you just want to update the firmware, and are happy with the current password and the disk image currently burned on the xmega's FLASH, it's enought to run `make` to compile the firmware, and copy the resulting `enstix.bin` to `FIRMWARE.BIN` file onto the AVR stick in bootloader mode.
-Note that it doesn't matter what passwords `eeprom_contents.c` file contains (can be even empty), as long as you don't update the EEPROM contents on the AVR stick (i.e. you don't write to EEPROM.BIN file on the AVR stick in bootloader mode).
+Note: if you just want to update the firmware, and are happy with the current password and the disk image currently burned on the xmega's FLASH, it's enough to run `make` to compile the firmware, and copy the resulting `enstix.bin` to `FIRMWARE.BIN` file onto the AVR stick in bootloader mode.
+Note that it doesn't matter what passwords `eeprom_contents.c` file contains, as long as you don't update the EEPROM contents on the AVR stick (i.e. you don't write to `EEPROM.BIN` file on the AVR stick in bootloader mode).

 ## Encryption details